-Chances are that you’ve seen references to ChatGPT since it went explosively viral in late 2022.
+Chances are that you’ve at least heard of ChatGPT since it went explosively viral in late 2022.
 This AI chat tool has a wide range of skills and has the potential to change the landscape of many industries, but what can you do to leverage it for your business?

 What Is ChatGPT?